hi all,

 I have the code list for when the light stays on, but if it isn't constant it won't give you a code.

-at first i thought the oil level as well. it was a little low so i topped er off but the light continues. i may have an oil pump or the seal problem. seems that there is fluid coming out from the timing belt cover area. may be a water pump or the oil pump or both.
+at first i thought the oil level as well. it was a little low so i topped er off but the light continues. i may have an oil pump or the seal problem. seems that there is fluid coming out from the timing belt cover area. may be a water pump or the oil pump or both.:unsure:

 how do you check for the codes? the manual says there is a diagnostic on the fuse block but i checked the one under the steering column and there's none on that one. am i missing another??